kestra-io/docs/content/docs/09.administrator-guide/01.configuration/03.enterprise-edition/authentifications/index.md

 This secret must be the same on all your webserver instances and will be used to encode the JWT cookie of Kestra.

+It is possible to change the JWT cookie behavior using [Micronaut Cookie Token Reader](https://micronaut-projects.github.io/micronaut-security/latest/guide/#io.micronaut.security.token.jwt.cookie.JwtCookieConfigurationProperties) configuration.
+For example, it is possible to define its maximum lifetime as `micronaut.security.token.jwt.cookie.cookie-max-age: P2D`.

 <ChildTableOfContents />